ikijime/masonry-gallery/Readme.md

 make /back/Makefile  install and migrate

-(cd /front && npm run build)  to build and copy to frontend to public folder
+(cd /front && npm run build)  to build and copy frontend in public folder